Configure email providers (Resend, SMTP, SendLayer), send programmatically via the Direct API, and test locally with Mailpit.

 Welcome:

 Templates can opt into a shared layout via the useLayout flag (enabled by default).
-The layout uses reserved slugs _email-header and _email-footer, and the final email is composed as:
+The layout uses reserved slugs _email-header and _email-footer.
+The final email is composed as:

 header HTML + template body + footer HTMLLayout templates also support {{variable}} interpolation, so common variables like {{year}} and {{appName}} work in headers and footers.